puppetlabs/trapperkeeper-status/documentation/status-logging.md

 To take advantage of this you must do two things:

-1. Enable logging through you TK app's configuration.
-For example, to log every 2 seconds, your configuration might look like this:
+1. Enable logging through your TK app's configuration.
+For example, to log every 30 minutes, your configuration might look like this:

     ```
     status: {
         debug-logging: {
-            interval-minutes: 5,
+            interval-minutes: 30,
         }
     }
     ```